 20 Uses for tea tree oil

 Did you know that there are almost countless beneficial uses for tea tree oil?
-According to Wikipedia, tea tree oil, or melaleuca oil, is an essential oil that is taken from the leaves of the Melaleuca alternifolia, a plant native to Southeast Queensland and the Northeast coast of New South Wales, Australia.
+Tea tree oil, or melaleuca oil, is an essential oil that is taken from the leaves of the Melaleuca alternifolia, a plant native to Southeast Queensland and the Northeast coast of New South Wales, Australia.

 Tea tree oil has been used for centuries to treat a variety of common ailments, and there are many practical uses for tea tree oil in our everyday lives!
 Keep reading to learn our top 20 uses for tea tree oil!